KBismark/x-markdown/README.md

 # xyntax
-Xyntax is a lightweight, developer-friendly JavaScript package that takes syntax highlighting to the next level.
+Xyntax is a lightweight, developer-friendly JavaScript package and CLI tool that takes syntax highlighting to the next level.
 Xyntax dynamically parses your code during development, generating pre-highlighted strings.
 This means zero performance issues for your documentation sites.